 |Distance||414 miles (668 km)|

-Travel from Munich to Amsterdam from $45 (€38) with Omio’s train partners Deutsche Bahn!
-You can find the best schedules and tickets when comparing and booking the most affordable trip for you.
+Travel to Amsterdam from Munich from $42 (€38) with Omio’s train partners Deutsche Bahn!
+You can find the best schedules and tickets when comparing and booking the most convenient route for you.

 Travelers headed for the capital of the Netherlands from Munich can expect journey times of between seven and a half to 11 hours.
 Deutsche Bahn is the only provider of trains along this route, with each departure requiring at least one change, with some making as many as four transfers throughout the journey.
 There are regular departures spread throughout the day starting as early as 3:00 a.m. continuing to shortly before 10:00 p.m.